• PORTFOLIO

 Finish materials probably count more here than in a kitchen.
 While cabinets and appliances make a huge impact in kitchen design, tile and surfacing products play the biggest role here.

 Use products you love that will give you the durability you need.
-Obviously, they all need to work together well but the details of how all these products fit together in a bathroom (material transitions) make a big difference between an “okay” bathroom and a beautifully designed bathroom. :-)
+Obviously, they all need to work together well but the details of how all these products fit together in a bathroom (material transitions) make a big difference between an “okay” bathroom and a beautifully designed one. :-)

-Here’s a really quick video on how I selected the tile sizes from this vendor’s huge list of Cararra marble options to work in this bathroom below.
+Here’s a really quick video on how I selected the tile sizes from our vendor’s huge list of Cararra marble options to work in this bathroom below.
 I needed a large scale tile for shower walls, a mid-size tile for the floor and then a mosaic for accent features.

 The shapes and styles had to work together well.
 (Luckily the ones I selected were all available and not out of stock.)